devhelp/FlowControlBundle/README.md

 ### Done!

-Now if you enter an url for action that is some flow step you're access will be restricted only if your move is valid
+Now if you enter an url for action that is a step in some flow, your access will be restricted if the move is not valid

 ## FAQ